papampi/braiins-os/README.md

 ### Cleaning

 It is possible to clean all projects with two options.
-Simple execution of *clean* command use the LEDE *make clean* to clean the whole build system.
+Simple execution of *clean* command runs the LEDE *make clean* to clean the whole build system.
 It does not guarantee that all files will be in its initial state.

-The second option use git command to clean all repositories.
-The command after clean also runs initialization phase again and prepare repository for its first build.
+The second option uses git command to clean all repositories.
+The command after clean also runs initialization phase again and prepares repository for its first build.
 This option removes all untracked files and must be called with caution!

 ```bash